-The information above was last checked on 20/09/2021.
-Remember to review the latest COVID-19 travel safety regulations for your train to Madrid from Paris as this information can change.
+The information above was last checked on 20/01/2022.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from Paris to Madrid before travelling.

 The government of France has imposed these measures to reduce the spread of COVID-19:

-Last checked on 19/09/2021.
-Remember to check the latest COVID-19 travel safety regulations for your train to Paris from Madrid closer to your date of departure here.
+Last checked on 19/01/2022.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Paris from Madrid.

-When departing from Paris, you have various train station options to start your journey from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When arriving in Madrid, you can end your journey in train stations like Madrid-Puerta de Atocha, Madrid Chamartín and Madrid Méndez Alvaro.
+Some of the Paris train stations to Madrid you can start your journey from include Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. Similarly, some of the arrival train stations in Madrid include Madrid-Puerta de Atocha, Madrid Chamartín and Madrid Méndez Alvaro.

 Here are some other resources that might have the information you need